China Automotive Systems (NASDAQ:CAAS) Announces Quarterly Earnings Results

-China Automotive Systems (NASDAQ:CAAS – Get Free Report) announced its quarterly earnings data on Thursday.
+China Automotive Systems (NASDAQ:CAAS – Get Free Report) released its quarterly earnings data on Thursday.
 The auto parts company reported $0.36 EPS for the quarter, RTT News reports.
+The company had revenue of $159.16 million during the quarter.
 China Automotive Systems had a net margin of 5.69% and a return on equity of 9.22%.
-The company had revenue of $159.16 million for the quarter.
 China Automotive Systems updated its FY 2024 guidance to EPS.

 Hedge Funds Weigh In On China Automotive Systems

-Institutional investors have recently made changes to their positions in the business.
-JPMorgan Chase & Co. bought a new position in shares of China Automotive Systems in the 4th quarter worth approximately $31,000.
-Zacks Investment Management bought a new position in shares of China Automotive Systems in the 2nd quarter worth approximately $49,000.
-American Century Companies Inc. bought a new position in shares of China Automotive Systems in the 1st quarter worth approximately $50,000.
-Tower Research Capital LLC TRC bought a new position in shares of China Automotive Systems in the 1st quarter worth approximately $54,000.
-Finally, XTX Topco Ltd bought a new stake in China Automotive Systems during the 1st quarter worth approximately $63,000.
-Institutional investors own 5.17% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the business.
+JPMorgan Chase & Co. purchased a new position in shares of China Automotive Systems in the fourth quarter valued at about $31,000.
+Zacks Investment Management purchased a new position in shares of China Automotive Systems in the second quarter valued at about $49,000.
+American Century Companies Inc. purchased a new position in shares of China Automotive Systems in the first quarter valued at about $50,000.
+Tower Research Capital LLC TRC purchased a new position in shares of China Automotive Systems in the first quarter valued at about $54,000.
+Finally, XTX Topco Ltd purchased a new position in shares of China Automotive Systems in the first quarter valued at about $63,000.
+Hedge funds and other institutional investors own 5.17% of the company’s stock.

 China Automotive Systems, Inc, through its subsidiaries, manufactures and sells automotive systems and components in the People's Republic of China and internationally.
 It produces rack and pinion power steering gears for cars and light-duty vehicles; integral power steering gears for heavy-duty vehicles; power steering parts for light duty vehicles; sensor modules; automobile steering systems and columns; and automobile electronic and hydraulic power steering systems and parts.